Frequently Asked Questions

 Are applicants who complete the pre-admission requirements at Memorial University given preference over those who attend another post-secondary institution?

 No, as long as you have completed courses that are equivalent to those at Memorial University you will be eligible for admission.
-Please note that a number of seats are reserved for bona fide residents of the province of Newfoundland and Labrador.
+Please note -- that a minimum of 75% of the seats are reserved for bona fide residents of the province of Newfoundland and Labrador.

 What will you accept as an “unofficial transcript”?

-We recognize that many universities do not formally release winter semester grades until after May 1st; however we require all winter semester grades to be received by the School of Pharmacy by early May in order to complete processing of your application and make decisions regarding those selected for interviews.
+We recognize that many universities do not formally release winter semester grades until after May 1st; however we require all winter semester grades to be received by the School of Pharmacy by May 1st in order to complete processing of your application and make decisions regarding those selected for interviews.
 Therefore, we will accept an email or fax from either the student or the course coordinators/instructors indicating your final course marks for winter semester courses.
-These emails should be sent to firstname.lastname@example.org or faxed to (709) 777-7044 by May 1, 20123
+These emails should be sent to firstname.lastname@example.org or faxed to (709) 777-7044.

 Students who complete their winter semester studies at MUN do not need to submit their winter semester marks as these will automatically be added to your file as they become available.